ConnorTintorer/IMCA-AI-Project/README.md

 ## **Using your API Key**
 To use your OpenAI key create a text file under /src titled "Key.txt" and paste your API key.

+## **How to Run**
+To run the program you just need to run Interface.py.
+This will create a GUI window from which you can select the directory of images as well as how many images you want to process.
+After selecting the folder, wait for the program to finish.
+The runtime will be printed to the terminal and the list of classifications will be written to "image_data.csv"

 ## **Constraints/Details**
 **Model**
 - Currently, GPT4o is the only model with vision capabilities so this model must be used